01 Dec How a 5000 year old philosophy can help your 21st century health practice

 Yoga offers techniques to help manage stress, discomfort and irregular sleep.
 Once someone has a regular yoga practice to address those immediate concerns, they’ll be ready to progress to considering what they want to do in life.

 With a little preparation, you can assist them with this next, exciting, part of their journey.
 (Without a path beyond alleviating pain, their pain tends to return.)

 Start designing your program

-Yoga for Pain Practitioner Training is just two and half days.
+Yoga for Pain Practitioner Training has options from just two and half days.
 We cover a lot of ground.
 Rather than tell you what to do, I’ve found it more valuable to share the skills you need to design a yoga-based program for your own clients.
 This includes working with the biopsychosocial-spiritual model and working in teams to create something more powerful than going solo.

 Networking and support